elroychua/elroychua/README.md

 - 👋 Hi, I’m @elroychua
-- 👀 I’m interested in Front-End & Software Development.
+- 👀 I’m an aspring Software Developer.
-- 🌱 I’m currently learning Front-End Engineer Career Path by Codecademy
+- 🌱 I’m currently an Undergraduate at UOW.
-- 💞️ I’m looking to collaborate on Website Development.
 - 📫 How to reach me: elroychuamx@gmail.com

 <!---